bokeh/bokeh/docs/bokeh/source/docs/user_guide/topics/categorical.rst

 corresponds to the absolute value of the correlation coefficient.
 This way, low correlations are suppressed and high correlations stand out better.

-This example uses the :class:`~bokeh.models.mappers.LinearColorMapper` to map the colors of the plot in order to highlight the correlations between the pair of elements.
+This example uses :func:`~bokeh.transform.linear_cmap` to map the colors of the plot in order to highlight the correlations between the pair of elements.
-This mapper is also passed to the color bar to provide a visual legend below:
+This mapper is also uses :func:`~bokeh.models.GlyphRenderer.construct_color_bar` to provide a visual legend below:

-.. bokeh-plot:: _REPO_/examples/topics/categorical/correlogram.py
+.. bokeh-plot:: __REPO__/examples/topics/categorical/correlogram.py
     :source-position: below